-It’s a great idea in principle, who wouldn’t want an organisation where everyone feels empowered to make decisions, and managers aren’t required to monitor output or referee conflicts between teams.
+A flat structure is a great idea in principle, who wouldn’t want an organisation where everyone feels empowered to make decisions, and managers aren’t required to monitor output or referee conflicts between teams.

 They absolutely can work, but you have to really think it through and work at it on an ongoing basis.
 Setting up a flat structure takes a lot of careful thought.
 Any human system left unattended will have cliques form.
 Also, Humans naturally gravitate towards hierarchy and they will arise spontaneously even in a flat organisation, whether you want them to or not.
 They can form based on power, knowledge or resources.
 To set up a flat structure there are a number of things you need to keep in mind: